brykneval/brykneval.github.io/beauty/cetaphil/3-cetaphil-baby-daily-lotion.md

 dispenser: Pump bottle, Bottle
 variants: CET-L-CBDL-003-400ML_400 ml_1300
 variant_type: size
+rating: 4.5
+rating_count: 14361
+rating_from: Amazon.in
+published_date_ISO: "2025-05-03T14:00:00+00:00"
+modified_date_ISO: "2025-05-23T18:00:00+00:00"
+review: After testing the Cetaphil Baby Daily Lotion, we found it to be a gentle and effective moisturizer for babies with sensitive skin.
+The lightweight, hypoallergenic formula absorbs quickly without leaving a greasy residue, making it ideal for daily use.
+Formulated with natural ingredients like organic calendula, sweet almond oil, and sunflower seed oil, it helps soothe and nourish delicate skin.
+Additionally, the inclusion of glycerin and panthenol aids in maintaining the skin's natural moisture barrier.
+Parents have noted that the lotion provides 24-hour hydration and is free from parabens, mineral oils, and colorants, ensuring safety for infants.
+Its mild, pleasant scent adds to the overall experience without being overpowering.
+For best results, apply liberally to clean, dry skin after bath time to keep your baby's skin soft and hydrated throughout the day.
+Overall, Cetaphil Baby Daily Lotion is a reliable choice for maintaining your baby's skin health.
 ---
 {% include buy.html description="400 ml" title=page.title button_text="Rs 1,300 from Daraz" link="https://s.daraz.com.np/s.gi9S?cc" %}